Devil-Anmol/AES-128-bits-Block-Cipher/README.md

 # AES-128-bits Block-Cipher
 Implemented AES 128 bits Block Cipher in Python from scratch.
 In which key is hardcoded in hex string 32 characters.
-Support all type of strings.
+Support all types of strings.

 ## Object of AES Class
 Initially make an object instance of AES Class, to start with AES.